-To connect with kids on a highly personal level and facilitate learning, Miko 3 was built around proprietary emotional intelligence; a complex conversational and multilingual ai framework; edge and hybrid speech and vision recognition; and an active learning and behavioral analysis engine.
+To connect with kids on a highly personal level and facilitate learning, the Miko 3 was built around proprietary emotional intelligence; a complex conversational and multilingual AI framework, edge and hybrid speech and vision recognition, and an active learning and behavioral analysis engine.

 This smart robot toy features an autonomous navigation system with an integrated wide-angle HD camera and odometric sensors to measure distances and detect edges.

-Miko 3 also has a touchscreen that kids can use to improve learning experiences and connect with the family, parents can video chat with their kids.
-Miko 3 needs to stay connected to Wi-Fi to give kids access to amazing games and educational content.
-Kids can talk to their smart bot, ask questions and get answers.
+The Miko 3 needs to stay connected to Wi-Fi to give kids access to amazing games and educational content.
+Kids can talk to their smart bot, ask questions, and get answers.

 There is also Mikode, which provides coding lessons and allows kids to write programs to control the robot.
 Miko’s screen enables video chat between parents and children and enables live learning.